jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 };
 ```

-One promise is cached per url.
-If there is no promise for the given url yet,
+One promise is cached per URL.
+If there is no promise for the given URL yet,
 then a deferred is created and the request is issued.
 If it already exists, however,
 the callback is attached to the existing deferred.
 The big advantage of this
 solution is that it will handle both complete and inbound requests